pic

 Assignments vs Mutations

-Assignments bind variables to objects, a process implemented via the = operator.
-For instance, x = 3 and x = [1,2,3] are examples of assignments, where 3 and [1,2,3] represent the objects being assigned to x.
+Assignments establish a binding between a variable and an object through the = operator.
+For instance, x = 3 and x = [1,2,3] are examples of assignments, where the objects 3 and [1,2,3] are to x.

 Mutations, by contrast, modify the elements of an object, without creating a new one.
-These operations also rely on the = operator, with x[1] = 0 being an example of mutation.
+These operations also rely on the = operator.
+An example of mutation is given by x[1] = 0, which modifies the first element of x.

 Despite sharing the same operator =, assignments and mutations are conceptually distinct.
-This difference can be better appreciated by visualizing objects as specific memory addresses.
-This implies that assignments like x = [4,5] involve two steps: i) finding a memory location to store the object with value [4,5], and ii) labeling the memory address as x for easy access.
-In contrast, a mutation modifies the contents of the object, but without changing its memory address.
+The difference becomes clearer when we views objects as residing at specific memory addresses.
+Thus, an assignment for x involves two steps: i) finding a memory location to store the object, and ii) labeling the memory address as x for easy access.
+A mutation, in contrast, modifies the data stored at an existing memory address, but leaving the address itself unchanged.

-To illustrate this, consider the example x = [4,5], where the object [4,5] is stored in a particular memory location.
-If you then run x = [6,7], x becomes associated with a new object containing [6,7], thus constituting an assignment.
-However, if you execute x[1] = 0 afterwards, the operation modifies the original object [6,7] to [6,0].
-This operation constitutes a mutation because x continues to reference the same memory address, even though its content has changed.
+To illustrate, if x = [6,7] is run, x becomes associated with an object containing [6,7].
+Thus, this constitutes an assignment.
+However, if x[1] = 0 is executed afterwards, the operation modifies the original object [6,7], which now becomes [6,0].
+This operation constitutes a mutation: x continues to reference the same memory address, even though its content has changed.

 MUTATION